TheodoreAD/power-user-linux-setup/README.md

 The intent is to make everything distribution-agnostic, however that lofty goal is far away.

-Currently everything has been tested with `Ubuntu 19.10 eoan ermine` and parts rely on `apt` and `snap`.
+Currently everything has been tested with `Ubuntu 20.04 focal fossa` and parts rely on `apt` and `snap`.